-At first, the thought of keeping a journal can conjure mental images of pink notebooks and “Dear Diary…” But in reality journaling is a powerful tool that can be enjoyed by people of all ages.
+At first, the thought of keeping a journal can conjure mental images of pink notebooks and “Dear Diary…” But in reality, journaling is a powerful tool that can be enjoyed by people of all ages, especially seniors.

-Here are five benefits for seniors that come from putting pen to paper:
+Journaling for seniors promotes many benefits, here are the top five benefits of seniors putting pen to paper:

 Keeping a journal is an excellent way to record your thoughts and experiences.
 Whether it be as small as jotting down a conversation or meal you had to things as large as recounting a favorite trip you took.
 By recording your memories you’re creating a living memory that can be passed down to for generations to come.

 It’s a fact that journaling can help keep your brain in tip-top shape.
 The act of writing daily is proven to sharpen the ability to recall and information and remember it down the line.
 Journaling prompts can even help bring up memories you had long forgotten.
 Use our writing prompts below to see what memories come up for you!